Juneteenth is a jubilant celebration — and a sacred lament

 According to historians, many American institutions played a role in justifying slavery and white supremacy — including the Christian church, which used the Bible to justify the enslavement of African Americans.

-In the documentary, Juneteenth: Faith & Freedom Christian apologist Lisa Fields says it doesn't surprise her that the first institution that the emancipated people of Galveston established legally was a church.
-Fields says "they were believing God to liberate them" – not Abraham Lincoln nor their slave masters.
+In the documentary, Juneteenth: Faith & Freedom, Christian apologist Lisa Fields says it doesn't surprise her that the first institution that the emancipated people of Galveston established legally was a church.
+Fields says that "they were believing God to liberate them" – not Abraham Lincoln nor their slave masters.

 That brings to mind another popular hymn that could be heard on Juneteenth Sunday — "We have come this far by faith," written by Albert A. Goodson: